koute/bytehound/README.md

 Setting it to `0` will on average significantly slow down unwinding.
 This option is provided only for debugging purposes.

-Currently supported only on Rust nightly; when compiled on stable this option is ignored and the shadow stack is never used.

 ## Enabling full debug logs